I'm Dancing as Fat as I Can

 "I'm Dancing as Fat as I Can" is the thirteenth episode of the thirtieth season of the American animated television series The Simpsons, and the 652nd episode overall.
+The episode was directed by Matthew Nastuk and written by Jane Becker.
 It aired in the United States on Fox on February 10, 2019.

+In this episode, when Homer watches a television show without Marge, he seeks forgiveness from her by learning how to dance while Bart competes to win a shopping cart full of toys.
+Businessman Ted Sarandos guest starred as himself.
+The episode received positive reviews.

 Plot

 Late at night, Marge receives a call saying that her aunt Eunice is dying and that she must fly to Gainesville, Florida to visit her.
 Before leaving, Marge makes Homer promise to not watch the new season of Odder Stuff (a parody of Stranger Things) on Netflix without her.
 Marge, Patty and Selma go to Eunice's house and Patty and Selma start deciding what they want to inherit, but Eunice finds out and attacks them with a lamp.

 While Homer looks after Maggie, Bart and Lisa start watching Odder Stuff.
 Not wanting to break his promise, Homer quickly turns the TV off but at work the next day is horrified to find his colleagues watching the show, leading to him resorting to watch other shows on Netflix to resist the temptation.
 A vision of Ted Sarandos convinces Homer to finally watch Odder Stuff, but as he reaches the end of the season, Marge returns home after Eunice's unexpected recovery and gets angry at him for breaking his promise.

 Another vision of Sarandos offers Homer advice, telling him that Marge loves watching dance shows.
 Following this advice, Homer goes to the "Some of That Jazz" dance studio to start learning to dance.
 His instructor Julia has trouble teaching him, so she calls in Sweet Sal, a much tougher instructor.
 As a cover story, Homer tells Marge each night that he is going to Moe's Tavern until Marge begins to doubt Homer's story.
 Homer invites Marge out, saying he will make it all clear at The Snow Ballroom, and they reconcile by dancing together.

-Meanwhile, Krusty hosts an essay-writing contest called Hello Krusty's: Krusty's Toy Trample!, with the prize being a five-minute dash in his toy store, after which the winner gets to the toys they looted.
+Meanwhile, Krusty hosts an essay-writing contest called Hello Krusty's: Krusty's Toy Trample!, with the prize being a five-minute dash in his toy store, after which the winner gets to keep all the toys they looted.
 Bart, Milhouse and Ralph Wiggum are announced as the finalists at the Toy Trample.
 The contest is close between Bart and Milhouse, but in the end Ralph wins by grabbing both of their carts.
 Ralph gives Lisa a toy pony, as a thank you for writing his essay for the Toy Trample.